SKYSURF IX -- The Cosmic Optical and Infrared Background from Integrated Galaxy Light Measurements: Summary

 \section{Summary}

 In this work we present the conclusions of the SKYSURF HST legacy archival program in which we produce the most precise measurements of the IGL to date.
 We produced over 16,000 mosaics starting with calibration level 3 image FLC and FLT image products.
 We have processed a significant amount of HST data using the same processing pipeline to produce consistent mosaics and object catalogs.
 Across $\sim$\,16.8 $deg^2$ of area we reach completeness limits of AB 24-28.5 mag in different exposure time ranges.
 By rigorously filtering for problematic fields in biased HST data, we are able to produce reliable galaxy number counts across 17 of 22 HST filters from which mosaics were constructed.
 We use our HST number counts alongside WAVES and DEVILS to measure the IGL at 17 different wavelengths between 0.3-1.6 $\mu$m by magnitude zero-point correcting the WAVES and DEVILS number counts to the HST filter set.
-We then extensively discuss the significant sources of error affecting the IGL, Poisson, cosmic variance, and magnitude zero point uncertainties.
+We extensively discuss the significant sources of error affecting the IGL, Poisson, cosmic variance, and magnitude zero point uncertainties.
+We test our sample for systematic biases which could arise as a function of either galactic or ecliptic latitude.
 We then comment on the self-consistency of our HST IGL measurements in adjacent HST filters.

 We also select 8 HST filters corrected to the \textit{ugrizYJH} filter set used in WAVES to compare with existing literature which has done the same.
 In both cases, we report extrapolated IGL values and lower limits obtained by integrating across the magnitude range covered by the data.
 We then place our 8 IGL measurements on the \textit{ugrizYJH} filter set in context with previous IGL studies and measurements of the COB at large.
 We also quote measurements at the mean value between our lower limits and extrapolated IGL which serve as the most conservative result in this work.